elementor/elementor-developers-docs/src/controls/conditional-display.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-In some cases you need to diaply controls based on user selection in a dependent controls.
+In some cases you need to diaply controls based on user selection in a dependent control.
 For example, if a switcher control is turrned on then display few more controls.
 The controls mechnism in the editor has a special conditional display functionality.
 Let's see how to use it up.

 ## Condition Argument